Ireland

 Anemone tomentosa

 Anemones come from the same family as buttercups.
-With their elegant flowers on long slender stems, they can brighten and enliven late summer and autumn beds.
-They stand out against a darker background of shrub groups and will also be grateful for their partial shade.
-The Czech Perennial Society chose autumn anemones as the perennial of the 2022 season.
+With their elegant flowers on long slender stems, they can enliven and brighten late summer and autumn beds.
+They stand out against the darker background of shrub groups and will be grateful for their partial shade.
+The Czech Perennial Association chose autumn Anemones as the perennial of the 2022 season.
 They last 7 days in a vase.
-Anemone 'Robustissima' is a proven, vigorous, tall, and profusely flowering species bred in 1900.
-It forms strong clumps and blooms with large, light pink flowers from late summer to early autumn.
-As its name suggests, 'Robustissima' is one of the hardiest autumn anemones and spreads very well and vigorously.
+Anemone 'Robustissima' is a proven, vital, vigorous, and richly flowering species bred in 1900.
+It forms strong clumps and blooms with light pink, large flowers in late summer to early autumn.
+'Robustissima' is, as the name suggests, one of the most resilient autumn Anemones and spreads very well and vigorously.

 Sold Out